bogkonstantin/yandex-dictionary-api-php/README.md

 # Yandex dictionary api
 ## Description
-Api contains two methods: get languages and lookup.
+Api contains two methods: get languages (getLangs) and lookup.
 To use it you need api key.
-You can get it there:
+You can get it here:
 https://tech.yandex.ru/dictionary/

 ## Installation